15 braid hairstyle ideas for short, medium, and long hair

 If you have a lob or longer—that is, the ends of your hair hit your collarbone—you’ve got medium-length hair.
-Braid hairstyles for this length tend to be easier to DIY than those on short hair, but they’re still less complicated than long hairstyles, since you still can’t (or don’t have any reason to) really work with intricate updos.
-Whether you happen to have dexterous hands or not, there are certain braid hairstyles for this length that are worth the time and practice.
+Braid hairstyles for this length tend to be easier to DIY than a braid hairstyle for short hair, but they’re still less complicated than long hairstyles, since you still can’t (or don’t have any reason to) really work with intricate updos.
+Whether you happen to have dexterous hands or not, there are easy braided hairstyles for this length that are worth the time and practice.

 Dutch Braided Headband

 There aren’t many braid hairstyles that don’t start at the hairline, which is what makes this so out of the ordinary.
 Starting from your left ear, just weave a fat, Dutch braid across the crown of your head.
 For this particular look, you don’t want a frizzy, messy braid, so prep your hair first with a smoothing cream that fights frizz, like Garnier Fructis Smooth Air Dry Anti-Frizz Cream.
 It’s guaranteed to make it look polished.

 These are not one of your average Dutch braid hairstyles.
 This hair look works for any length - if your hair is short, long or medium, or happen to have layers in your hair.
 These braids can look great, especially if you’re rocking a messy, imperfect vibe that will keeps the French braids from looking too prim.
 Part your hair down the middle.
 Then, braid either side (either regular or Dutch braid style depending on your skill level) and secure each one at the end.
 Use your fingers to pull the plaits (gently!) in order to get a little more hair volume and a piece-y look.

 Wraparound Simple Braid